-This photo of my mother's oldest brother, Cheah Hong Inn 谢鸿恩 , in a wheelchair taken in May 1994.
+This photo of my mother's oldest brother, Cheah Hong Inn 谢鸿恩 , in a wheelchair taken in May 1994 in this home in Penang.
 He has passed away.
 In the photo is my wife with our 2 boys and girls during our family visit to his home.
-He was the oldest of 7 and I have on this visit come with the mission to complete the family tree starting from his parents to him and all his 6 siblings, the siblings' children including his own.
+He was the oldest of 7 and I have on this visit come with the purpose to complete the family tree starting from his parents to him and all his 6 siblings, the siblings' children including his own.
 He was also a former chairman of the Cheah Kongsi.

 In the night I paid a visit to my cousin Helen Khoo, who lived in the Tanjong Tokong area with her sister Juliet, who was willing to help me update the family tree of her parents.
 Her mother, Kooi Ean, is my Mom's only older sister who have the most children among her siblings, a total of 9 comprising of 7 boys and 2 girls.
 Her mother or my aunt had also passed away and so Helen was the best person to give me details of their branch of the family tree.
 With the names sheet I had created from conversations my oldest sister, I could now get a validated names list of members of her family tree that had passed away as well as updating the living ones as well.